 In the case of an Event of Default arising from events of bankruptcy or insolvency with respect to PCA, all outstanding exchange notes will become due and payable immediately without further action or notice.
-If any other Event of Default occurs and is continuing, the trustee, upon request of holders of at least 25% in principal amount of the exchange notes then outstanding exchange notes may declare all the exchange notes to be due and payable by notice in writing to PCA and the trustee specifying the respective Event of Default and that such this is a "notice of acceleration" (the "Acceleration Notice"), and the exchange notes shall become immediately due and payable or, if there are any amounts outstanding under the Credit Agreement, shall become immediately due and payable upon the first to occur of an acceleration under the Credit Agreement or five Business Days after receipt by PCA and the Representative under the Credit Agreement of Default is then continuing.
+If any other Event of Default occurs and is continuing, the trustee, upon request of holders of at least 25% in principal amount of the exchange notes then outstanding or the holders of at least 25% in principal amount of the then outstanding exchange notes may declare all the exchange notes to be due and payable by notice in writing to PCA and the trustee specifying the respective Event of Default and that such this is a "notice of acceleration" (the "Acceleration Notice"), and the exchange notes shall become immediately due and payable or, if there are any amounts outstanding under the Credit Agreement, shall become immediately due and payable upon the first to occur of an acceleration under the Credit Agreement or five Business Days after receipt by PCA and the Representative under the Credit Agreement of the Acceleration Notice but only if the Event of Default is then continuing.